 Branches of foreign companies

-The appointment of a legal representative in a Branch is different from that of local companies in El Salvador.
+The appointment of a legal representative in El Salvador at a branch is different from that of local companies in El Salvador.
 The process must go through the branch’s headquarters, in which the company must appoint an attorney or attorneys in the country through a General Administrative Power.
 This document is then presented to the Commercial Registry for registration.

 For Branches, the duration of the legal representative appointment is indefinite.
 However, the parent company, through the Board of Directors, can also establish the period that they will last in functions.